quangdv09/quangdv09.github.io/_pages/home.md

 author_profile: true
 ---

-I received my Bachelor of Electrical and Electronics Engineering degree from Ho Chi Minh City University of Technology, Vietnam, in Apr.
+I received my Bachelor's degree in Electrical and Electronics Engineering from Ho Chi Minh City University of Technology, Vietnam, in Apr.
 2009.
-I got my Master of Engineering degree in Electronic and Computer Engineering from RMIT University, Australia, in Nov.
+I got my Master's degree in Electronic and Computer Engineering from RMIT University, Australia, in Nov.
 2013.
-I finished my Ph.D. in Electrical Engineering from the University of Ulsan, South Korea, in Aug.
+I completed my Ph.D. in Electrical Engineering from the University of Ulsan, South Korea, in Aug.
 2020.
 I was a postdoctoral researcher with the Department of Electrical, Electronic, and Computer Engineering, University of Ulsan, South Korea, from Sept.
 2020 to Feb.
 2021.
 Since Mar.
 2021, I have worked as a postdoctoral research fellow at the Artificial Intelligence Research Center, Pusan National University, South Korea.

 ## Research Interests